typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 The plugin will replace the default HTML theme with a built-in Markdown theme, and expose some additional arguments.

-Please not if using Docusaurus or Vuepress xxx.

 ## Installation

 ```bash